-Once a fast lunchtime dish for textile mill workers in Mumbai and later turned in to a dish in restaurants.
-It is still a favourite and fast snack.
+Once a fast lunchtime dish for textile mill workers in Mumbai and later turned into a dish in restaurants, Pav Bhaji.
+It is still a favorite and fast snack.
 This dish is popular among roadside small shops as well as famous restaurants in India as well as abroad.

 Invented in Maharastra, the dish is so popular all over India.
 Food is one important connecting point to the country they belong to.
 When living outside of India, some foods and celebrations bring out the home feel.
 This is one of that kind of food.

-Buttery bun and pav masala will trigger the taste buds.
-When going for a healthier version, butter can be substituted to oil.
-Vegetable can be used purely based on the individual’s preference.
+Buttery bun and Pav masala will trigger the taste buds.
+The main ingredient that gives Pav Bhaji its taste is butter, which if consumed too much can lead to weight gain and health problems.
+When going for a healthier version, butter can be substituted for oil.
+Vegetables can be used purely based on the individual’s preference.

 - Chopped cauliflower-1/2 head of cauliflower